algal/DrawerView/README.md

 Developer experience for this view:

-- Requires minimal integration with your code, since it's well-encapsulated as a child view controller.
-To use it, just add the ALGDrawerViewController as a child controller, and its root view onto the region that you want the drawer to fill.
+- Requires minimal integration with your code, since it's modularized as a child view controller.
+To use it, just add the ALGDrawerViewController as a child controller, and then add its root view onto the region that you want the open drawer to fill.
 - Extensively customizable via #define parameters
     - color, translucency, size, position, and corner radii of the drawer
     - corner radii and dimensions of the drawer's tab
     - animations on dock/undock
     - etc.

-To get a feel for what it looks like in action, just run the demo app.
+To get a sense for what it fels like, just run the demo app.

 **Requires at least iOS 6.**

 ## Installing it

-You add the drawer component to your app in the standard (and somewhat cumbersome) way you add any view managed by a dedicated child view controller (here's [Apple's advice](https://developer.apple.com/library/ios/featuredarticles/ViewControllerPGforiPhoneOS/CreatingCustomContainerViewControllers/CreatingCustomContainerViewControllers.html#//apple_ref/doc/uid/TP40007457-CH18-SW13)).
+You add the drawer component to your app in the standard (and admittedly cumbersome) way that Apple advises you add any view managed by a dedicated child view controller (here's [Apple's advice](https://developer.apple.com/library/ios/featuredarticles/ViewControllerPGforiPhoneOS/CreatingCustomContainerViewControllers/CreatingCustomContainerViewControllers.html#//apple_ref/doc/uid/TP40007457-CH18-SW13)).

-For instance, say you wanted to add a drawer on top of your the view MyView, which is managed MyViewController.
+For instance, say you wanted to add a drawer on top of your the view ALGViewController's view.
 First you would add a snippet like the following to your `viewDidLoad`, to cause the drawer component to be loaded as well:

 ```